 There are six BAL ratings.
 Each one indicates a higher level of risk than the one that precedes it.
 They are as follows:

-Each zone has specific restrictions in regards to the building materials that structures must contain.
+Each zone has specific restrictions with regards to the building materials that structures must contain.
 These restrictions apply to the following:

 - Subfloor supports